Skip to main content

 In an emergency:

-We make every effort to contact the student’s parent/guardian
+We make every effort to contact the person(s) listed as the emergency contact.

 In non-urgent situations: